 Ever since a series of high-profile crashes, new cars have been required to have tire pressure monitoring systems, which warn drivers of a deflated tire (which can overheat, blow out, and cause a crash).
 Tires lose pressure over time, but not enough drivers are conscientious about checking them monthly.
 TPMS warns you when your tires get critically low, and you can add it to your car for less than $100.

 Shop For Tire Pressure Monitoring Systems Here

 Whether you look over your shoulder or just use your mirrors, it can be easy to miss a vehicle next to the rear fender—after all, that’s why they call it the blind spot.
 Blind spot warning systems serve as an extra set of eyes that can detect vehicles sitting in the danger zone.
 Most will give you a warning light located near the side-view mirror, and will flash and beep if you put on your turn signal when there is another vehicle in the way.
 You can buy one of these systems for around $120.

-Shop for Blind Spot Monitoring systems for sale here.
+Shop For Blind Spot Monitoring Systems Here

 The Wise Guide team writes about things we think you’ll like, introducing you to great products, services and special deals.
 We do have affiliate partnerships, so we may earn revenue from the products and services you buy.